RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

     1. Input: /
     2. Output: System Purpose Specification _(vdp_I_sp)_.
     3. Description: Aim to answer the following questions
-        1. What are the intended objective of the AI System, i.e. what are the tasks that the AI System is performing.
+        1. What is the intended objective of the AI System, i.e. what are the tasks that the AI System is performing.
         2. Who are the intended users of the AI System.
 2. Produce Specification: Compliance Requirements
     1. Input: /